 CyberGhost’s NoSpy servers offer extra protection and anonymity.
 While many VPN servers are operated by third-party data centers, CyberGhost’s NoSpy servers are inside its headquarters in Romania.
 This makes it impossible for Virgin Media to access your data.
 Additionally, this is a no-logs VPN, which means that it doesn’t collect any of your information.

-It has 3 UK server locations that help you avoid Virgin Media’s content blocks.
-These are part of a vast network of 9,753 servers in 91 countries, allowing you to access content worldwide.
+It has 3 UK server locations that are part of a vast network of 11,683 servers in 100 countries, allowing you to browse the web without server congestion.
 It has specialized servers for streaming, torrenting, and gaming, so you can always enjoy top-quality performance and stay protected online.

 All servers are easy to find in CyberGhost’s user-friendly apps even if you’re new to VPNs.
 When I opened the settings panel on the desktop app, I could easily find the optimized ones organized into separate tabs.
 I was also able to favorite servers for easy access by clicking the star next to the server name.

 It also offers excellent speeds for streaming, torrenting, and gaming.
 When I tested it out, I got average speeds of 218 Mbps, just 13% slower than my base connection of 250 Mbps.
 I didn’t experience any slowdowns or interruptions.
 With speeds like these, you can easily avoid Virgin Media’s throttling.

 CyberGhost offers DNS leak protection so your internet activities are never visible to your ISP or hackers.
 It does this by using its DNS instead of your ISP’s.
 Its desktop and mobile apps also come with an automatic kill switch which ensures your privacy by shutting down your internet connection when you're changing servers.